-- Special cushioning: The midsole Resalyte cushioning helps increase shock absorption, which in turn reduces the impact on your joints, allowing you to walk for longer periods without developing any aches or pains.
+- Special cushioning: The midsole Resalyte cushioning helps increase shock absorption, which in turn reduces the impact on your joints, allowing you to walk for more extended periods without developing any aches or pains.

 - Synthetic material: The most common points for scuffs and holes are on the tips of the shoes.
 Since the Go Walk is made of a synthetic material rather than continuing with the fabric, the shoes would be usable for a longer period.